 With over 8.2 million developers across the world using Python for coding, Python ranks first in the latest annual ranking of popular programming languages by IEEE Spectrum with a score of 100.
 Stack overflow programming language trends clearly show that it’s the only language on rising for the last five years.

 The increasing adoption of machine learning worldwide is a major factor contributing to its growing popularity.
-There are 69% of machine learning engineers and Python has become the favourite choice for data analytics, machine learning, and AI – all thanks to its vast library ecosystem that let’s machine learning practitioners access, handle, transform, and process data with ease.
+There are 69% of machine learning engineers and Python has become the favourite choice for data analytics, data science, machine learning, and AI – all thanks to its vast library ecosystem that let’s machine learning practitioners access, handle, transform, and process data with ease.
 Python wins the heart of machine learning engineers for its platform independence, less complexity, and better readability.
 Below is an interesting poem “The Zen of Python” written by Tim Peters which beautifully describes why Python is gaining popularity as the best language for machine learning :

 Python is the preferred programming language of choice for machine learning for some of the giants in the IT world including Google, Instagram, Facebook, Dropbox, Netflix, Walt Disney, YouTube, Uber, Amazon, and Reddit.
 Python is an indisputable leader and by far the best language for machine learning today and here’s why:

 Python’s in-built libraries and packages provide base-level code so machine learning engineers don’t have to start writing from scratch.
 Machine learning requires continuous data processing and Python has in-built libraries and packages for almost every task.
 This helps machine learning engineers reduce development time and improve productivity when working with complex machine learning applications.
 The best part of these libraries and packages is that there is zero learning curve, once you know the basics of Python programming, you can start using these libraries.

 - Working with textual data – use NLTK, SciKit, and NumPy